Jordan’s ID gets recognition

 Jordan has chosen Gemalto for its ambitious identification program and the issuance of an ultra-modern national eID card.

-Early 2018, the The Civil Status and Passports Department (CSPD) announced that 3 millions new
+Early 2018, The Civil Status and Passports Department (CSPD) announced that 3 million new

-both best practice in security design and innovation in digital development.
+both best practices in security design and innovation in digital development.

 3 top priorities for the new national ID card

 - Create a reliable online infrastructure for access to future e-Government services.

 Jordan's new electronic ID card will reinforce the infrastructure required for digital signature and make it possible to introduce new online paperless services.